 As a trainee physiotherapist you’ll treat people of all ages, with a range of problems, and discover ways to help maximise each patient’s potential through your knowledge of human movement and function.
 You’ll also gain healthcare techniques to manage patients’ physical, psychological and social wellbeing, and because practical experience is central to this course, you’ll gain real world experience in a diverse array of settings.
 In your final year you’ll present an innovation project at a student conference, integrated to help to boost your career prospects.

 100% of our final year students said that staff are good at explaining things, so join us on live chat now to find out more, or register to meet us at an Open Day.
-You can also watch a webinar presentation about the course.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.